June 11, 2024

 If you’re unsure how to keep up with the quick nature of YouTube Shorts, try using YouTube search trends to keep the content ideas flowing and give viewers what they want.

-5. Make it loopable
+5. Make the video loopable

-6. Aim for exclusive content (not recycled versions of long videos)
+6. Aim for exclusive content—not recycled versions of long videos

 How to monetize YouTube Shorts